TimothyEBaldwin/RO_cvs2git1/README.md

- # RISC OS CVS to GIT converter
+ # RISC OS CVS to GIT converter (1st generation)

+ Warning this a rather broken.

  The program should on any Unix and requires Perl, Git and CVS.
 It converts a local copy of the the [RISC OS Open CVS repository](https://www.riscosopen.org/content/downloads/risc-os-tarballs) to [Git](https://git-scm.com/).

+ There is also a script `sandboxed_updater` to automatically update the CVS repository from RISC OS Open and convert it.
+This uses Bubblewrap to sandbox the download and conversion process.

  It probably won't work on RISC OS unmodified, however patches and pull requests to fix this are welcome.